Dangerous Wild Animal Licence

 What do I do if I disagree with the outcome of my application or any condition attached?

-You can appeal to a Magistrates’ Court.
+You can appeal to a Magistrates’ Court within 28 days from the date of the written notice.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
 If that has not worked, if you are located in the UK, Consumer Direct will give you advice.
 From outside the UK contact the UK European Consumer Centre.